-In addition to Type 1 or Type 2 HAE, bradykinin is also an important mediator for other types of non-histaminergic angioedema, such as: non-histaminergic angioedema with normal C1-INH and acquired angioedema (AAE) due to C1-INH deficiency.
+In addition to Type 1 or Type 2 HAE, bradykinin is also an important mediator for other types of nonhistaminergic angioedema, such as: non-histaminergic angioedema with normal C1-INH and acquired angioedema (AAE) due to C1-INH deficiency.
 Unlike HAE Types 1/2, for the other forms of non-histaminergic angioedema, an unclear pathophysiology and lack of consistent diagnostic criteria have limited the opportunity for the clinical investigation and new treatment development.
-Consequently, there are still no approved treatments for non-histaminergic angioedema patients with normal C1-INH or AAE due to C1-INH deficiency, who are unresponsive to conventional antihistamine/glucocorticoid treatment and have a high unmet medical need for effective modern therapies.
+Consequently, there are still no approved treatments for nonhistaminergic angioedema patients with normal C1-INH or AAE due to C1-INH deficiency, who are unresponsive to conventional antihistamine/glucocorticoid treatment and have a high unmet medical need for effective modern therapies.
 Recently the clinical research for non-histaminergic angioedema has made significant progress.
-Similar to Type 1 or 2 HAE, the kinin pathway potentially plays a critical role in the underlying pathophysiology of non-histaminergic angioedema, for example, bradykinin has been shown to be elevated in plasma from non-histaminergic angioedema patients during acute attacks and several clinical reports indicate that icatibant has successfully treated acute attacks in either non-histaminergic angioedema patients with normal C1-INH or AAE due to C1-INH deficiency patients.
+Similar to Type 1 or 2 HAE, the kinin pathway potentially plays a critical role in the underlying pathophysiology of nonhistaminergic angioedema patients during acute attacks and several clinical reports indicate that icatibant has successfully treated acute attacks in either non-histaminergic angioedema patients with normal C1-INH or AAE due to C1-INH deficiency patients.
 All these provide strong rationales to expand the development PHVS416 and PHVS719 to these types of BK-mediated angioedema and address the high unmet medical need.